mzakany23/ncsh-agent/terraform/ec2/README.md

 - Username: `ncsoccer`
 - Password: The value you set for `basic_auth_password` in your `terraform.tfvars` file

-## Architecture

-The deployment includes:

-1. **EC2 Instance**: Amazon Linux 2 with t2.micro instance type (free tier eligible)
-2. **Security Group**: Allows incoming traffic on ports 80 (HTTP), 443 (HTTPS), and 22 (SSH)
-3. **Software Stack**:
-   - Nginx as a reverse proxy with basic authentication
-   - Python 3 with Streamlit for the application
-   - Application code from the GitHub repository

 ## Troubleshooting

 If you encounter issues with the deployment, you can SSH into the instance: